Abbé Faria

-He was one of the first to depart from the theory of the "magnetic fluid", to place in relief the importance of suggestion, and to demonstrate the existence of "autosuggestion"; he also established that what he termed nervous sleep belongs to the natural order.
+Faria was one of the first to depart from the theory of the "magnetic fluid", to place in relief the importance of suggestion, and to demonstrate the existence of "autosuggestion"; he also established that what he termed nervous sleep belongs to the natural order.
 From his earliest magnetizing séances, in 1814, he boldly developed his doctrine.
 Nothing comes from the magnetizer; everything comes from the subject and takes place in his imagination generated from within the mind.
 Magnetism is only a form of sleep.
 Although of the moral order, the magnetic action is often aided by physical, or rather by physiological, means–fixedness of look and cerebral fatigue.

 Faria changed the terminology of mesmerism.
 Previously, the focus was on the "concentration" of the subject.
 In Faria's terminology the operator became "the concentrator" and somnambulism was viewed as a lucid sleep.
 The method of hypnosis used by Faria is command, following expectancy.
 The theory of Abbé Faria is now known as Fariism.
 Later, Ambroise-Auguste Liébeault (1864–1904), the founder of the Nancy School, and Émile Coué (1857–1926), father of applied conditioning, developed the theory of suggestion and autosuggestion and began using them as therapeutic tools.
 Johannes Schultz developed these theories as Autogenic training.

 Early life

-José Custódio de Faria was born in Candolim, Bardez in the erstwhile territory of Portuguese Goa, on 31 May 1756.
+José Custódio de Faria was born in Candolim, Bardes concelho in the erstwhile territory of Portuguese Goa, on 31 May 1756.
 He was the son of Caetano Vitorino de Faria of Colvale, and Rosa Maria de Sousa of Candolim.
 He also had an adopted sister, Catarina who was an orphan.
-Caetano was in turn a descendant of Anantha Shenoy, a Goud Saraswat Brahmin, village clerk and Patil of the same village who converted to Christianity in the 16th century.
-He was a Goan Catholic of the Bamonn caste, and was also of partial African descent.
+Caetano was in turn a descendant of Anantha Shenoy, a Goud Saraswat Brahmin (GSB), village clerk and Patil of the same village who converted to Christianity in 1583.
+He was a Goan Catholic of the Bamonn caste, and was also of partial European and African maternal descent.

 Since his parents fought all the time, they decided to separate and obtained the Church's dispensation.
 Caetano Vitorino joined the seminary to study for the priesthood (he had already taken lower orders before his marriage).
 Rosa Maria became a nun, joining the St. Monica Convent in Old Goa.